sgvhak/old_website/source/_posts/2012-10-15-upcoming-meetings.md

 meetingdate: 2012-10-15
 ---

-We are planning to meet on October 18th and November 1st.
-We are awaiting room confirmations.
+We are planning to meet on November 1st.
+We are awaiting a room confirmation.
 Watch this space or join the mailing list for updates.